Pavarotti & Friends: Concerts

 Ten benefit concerts were held between 1992 and 2003.
 The concerts have been broadcast in various countries and each concert was released as a compilation album and DVD under London Records/Decca Records.
-The Pavarotti & Friends Collection: The Complete Concerts, 1992–2000, a DVD featuring the first eight concerts, was released in November 2002 under Decca.
+The Pavarotti & Friends Collection: The Complete Concerts, 1992–2000, a DVD featuring the first seven concerts, was released in November 2002 under Decca.

 Pavarotti & Friends (1992)

-The first Pavarotti & Friends concert was held on September 27, 1992, featuring guest stars Sting, Bob Geldof, Brian May and Mike Oldfield.
+The first Pavarotti & Friends concert was held on 27 September 1992, featuring guest stars Sting, Bob Geldof, Brian May and Mike Oldfield.
 A compilation album and DVD was released under Decca Records.
-The compilation album sold 120,000 units in the US and around 1.5 million units worldwide.
+The compilation album sold around 1.5 million units worldwide and 120,000 units in the US.

 Pavarotti & Friends 2 (1994)

-Pavarotti & Friends 2 took place on September 13, 1994, and featured guest performances by Bryan Adams, Andreas Vollenweider, Nancy Gustafson, Giorgia and Andrea Bocelli.
+Pavarotti & Friends 2 took place on 13 September 1994 and featured guest performances by Bryan Adams, Andreas Vollenweider, Nancy Gustafson, Giorgia and Andrea Bocelli.
 A compilation album and DVD was released under London Records (now Decca Records) and sold around 1 million copies worldwide.

 Pavarotti & Friends for the Children of Bosnia (1995)

-Pavarotti & Friends for the Children of Bosnia took place on September 12, 1995 in support of the War Child charity, specifically to benefit war-torn Bosnia.
+Pavarotti & Friends for the Children of Bosnia took place on 12 September 1995 in support of the War Child charity, specifically to benefit war-torn Bosnia.
 The concert featured guest performances by Bono, Meat Loaf, Simon Le Bon, Michael Bolton, The Edge, Brian Eno and Dolores O'Riordan.
 The concert was broadcast on PBS and a compilation album and DVD was released under London Records (now Decca Records).